-…but deep down inside, we hate the word “Authentic” because we don’t believe we’re actually authentic or worse that we’re are incapable of every being authentic.
+…but deep down inside, we hate the word “Authentic” because we don’t believe we’re authentic or, worse, that we’re incapable of being authentic.

 We hate the word authentic because of our own insecurities.